esi-neuroscience/acme/README.md

 [BSD 3-Clause "New" or "Revised" License](https://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_(%22BSD_License_2.0%22,_%22Revised_BSD_License%22,_%22New_BSD_License%22,_or_%22Modified_BSD_License%22)).
-ACME relies on the concurrent processing library [Dask](https://docs.dask.org/en/latest/>) and was primarily designed to facilitate the use of [SLURM](https://slurm.schedmd.com/documentation.html) on the ESI HPC cluster.
-However, local multi-processing hardware (i.e., multi-core CPUs) is fully supported as well.
+ACME relies on the concurrent processing library [Dask](https://docs.dask.org/en/latest/>) and was primarily designed to facilitate the use of [SLURM](https://slurm.schedmd.com/documentation.html) on the ESI HPC cluster (although other HPC infrastructure running SLURM can be leveraged as well).
+Local multi-processing hardware (i.e., multi-core CPUs) is fully supported too.
 ACME is itself used as the parallelization engine of [SyNCoPy](http://www.syncopy.org/).

 ## Installation